S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

 ### Customers and Deliverables

-_Whom does this team (or role keeper) deliver value to, what specifically do they provide, and why?_
+_Whom does this team (or rolekeeper) deliver value to, what specifically do they provide, and why?_

 The purpose of work done by the delegatees is to provide value to their **customers**.
 Customers can include those who are paying money for the deliverables provided, or others from inside of the organization who are dependent on these deliverables to do their work.

 **Deliverables** are the _products, services, components and materials_ that delegatees deliver to fulfill their customers' requirements.

-**List** the **direct recipients** of the value delivered by the team (or role keeper).
+**List** the **direct recipients** of the value delivered by the team (or rolekeeper).
 In each case, describe the **deliverables** they receive with enough detail to clearly communicate what is being provided, and clarify the **requirement** that each deliverable is intended to fulfill.

 **Recommended format:** Customer and Deliverable(s).
 And, unless it's already clear, information about the Requirement: (requirement) and (anticipated impact).